bruggsy/EO1-Wheel-Demo/README.md

 In our case, the .seqpng files that we uploaded into HDFS already come in key-value form, so we'll only use a mapper, which will read in the .seqpng's and apply the classifier to them.
 Seqpngs are binary sequential files corresponding to individual scenes where each line is ordered into key-value pairs.

-and each of these lines corresponds to the mask, metadata, or individual band of the scene.
+The keys in these .seqpng's correspond to the mask, metadata, or individual band of the scene.
 In the mapper we reconstruct the image line-by-line from the .seqpng, and from there run the classifier on it.
 The classifier is run using the command:
 ```
 $ ./run.sh /user/hduser/wheelTest/